Inna-html/Inna-html/README.md

 <p align='center'>
   🌱 I’m currently learning React.js </br>
   ✨ Here you can see my own projects from scratch, </br>
-  ✨ projects that I repeat after video tutorials and </br>
+  ✨ co-working projects with novice frontenders :) </br>
-  ✨ co-working projects with novice frontenders :)
+  ✨ and projects that I repeat after video tutorial
 </p>

 </br>